hadialqattan/pycln/docs/README.md

 > Directories' paths and/or files' paths and/or reading from stdin.

+NOTE: Pycln treats `.pyi` files as regular `.py` files in the pathfinding functionality, so anything true for `.py` files is true for `.pyi` files as well.

 #### Usage

 - Specify a directory to handle all its subdirs/files (recursively):